iooe/laravel-comments/readme.md

 ```
  ### Publish views (customization)

- The default UI is made for Bootstrap 4, but you can change it however you want.
+ The default UI is made for `Bootstrap 4`, but `you can change it` however you want.

  ⚠⚠⚠⚠**WARNING**⚠⚠⚠⚠

- All view examples include js/css files for correct working.
-The possibility of conflict with your scripts and styles.
+ All view examples include js/css files for correct working. `The possibility of conflict` with your scripts and styles.

 ```bash
 php artisan vendor:publish --provider="tizis\laraComments\Providers\ServiceProvider" --tag=views